Igigog/anomaly-modding-book/src/reference/file-formats/game-levels/env_mod.md

 ## About

-Local environment modifiers (environment) specify areas on the location with lighting different from the main weather cycle
+Local environment modifiers specify areas on the location with lighting different from the main weather cycle